Mina Price Reaches $0.60 (MINA)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Mina’s launch date was April 13th, 2021.
-Mina’s total supply is 1,091,474,093 coins and its circulating supply is 996,263,711 coins.
+Mina launched on April 13th, 2021.
+Mina’s total supply is 1,092,034,253 coins and its circulating supply is 997,069,853 coins.
+The official message board for Mina is minaprotocol.com/blog.
+Mina’s official website is minaprotocol.com.
 The Reddit community for Mina is https://reddit.com/r/minaprotocol and the currency’s Github account can be viewed here.
-Mina’s official website is minaprotocol.com.
-The official message board for Mina is minaprotocol.com/blog.
 Mina’s official Twitter account is @minaprotocol.

 Mina Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Mina directly using U.S. dollars.
-Investors seeking to trade Mina should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mina using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Mina directly using US dollars.
+Investors seeking to acquire Mina should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Mina using one of the aforementioned exchanges.

 Receive News & Updates for Mina Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mina and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.